nevanscott/uxui0120/_lessons/motion.md

 ---
-title: Motion in user interfaces
+title: How to animate user interfaces
 unit: 2
 day: 12
 topics: